 The Resistance Temperature Detector (RTD) is known as a resistance thermometer and measures the temperature by the resistance of the RTD element with the temperature.
-The metal can be made of different materials including platinum, nickel or copper.
+The metal can be made of different materials including platinum, nickel, or copper.
 However, platinum is the most accurate and therefore carries a higher cost.

 The Thermocouple is a sensor made up of two wires with two different metals connected at two points.
 The voltage between the two wires reflects the change in temperature.
-Although the accuracy can be slightly lower than an RTD, they have the most extensive temperature range from -200 °C to 1750 °C and are generally more cost effective.
+Although the accuracy can be slightly lower than an RTD, they have the most extensive temperature range from -200 °C to 1750 °C and are generally more cost-effective.

-The thermistor displays a precise, predictable and large change in the alteration of various temperatures.
+The thermistor displays a precise, predictable, and large change in the alteration of various temperatures.
 With this large change, it means the temperatures are reflected very fast but also very accurately.
 With this large and fast nature, the NTC thermistor does require linearization – so there is some mathematics involved.

-A thermometer is generally what we think of when we think temperature – particularly the mercury filled glass tube.
+A thermometer is generally what we think of when we think temperature – particularly the mercury-filled glass tube.
 However, there are several types of thermometers available: Glass Thermometer: as above mercury/ ethanol glass tube.
 Ethanol is now the main liquid used in these thermometers.

 Bi-Metal Thermometer: this thermometer type consists of a connected gauge and stem.
-The tip of the sensor has a spring which is attached to a rod, leading up to the gauge needle.
+The tip of the sensor has a spring that is attached to a rod, leading up to the gauge needle.
 The spring sits inside the stems sensing end.
 When heat is applied to the sensing coil, movement in the coil is created which causes the needle in the gauge to move – thus displaying the temperature.

 Gas-filled & Liquid Thermometer: These thermometers are similar in terms of how they work.
 There is a bulb either filled with gas or liquid.
 This is situated inside the sensing end of the probe.
 When heated, the gas expands/liquid heats up which signals the attached rod to move the needle to the temperature being measured.